About King Mojo Records

 then drove up the coast to Tangier where we booked passage back to the continent.

-Tarifa Spain, then traveled from there by train to Rome and the rest of Italy.
-In Venice
+Morocco to Tarifa Spain, then traveled by train to Rome, then up to Florence and

-After a couple of weeks skiing in the Tyrolian Alps, we were restless and hopped on an
+After a couple of weeks skiing in the Tyrolian Alps, we got restless and hopped on an

 overnight train through the Swiss Alps and into Zurich Switzerland.
 Zurich is a bleak city